 Your elbow is sometimes called the “funny bone,” but there’s nothing funny about elbow pain that prevents you from fully flexing or extending your arm.
 Whether you’ve injured your elbow playing sports, in a work-related or auto accident, or through repetitive use, Amish Naik, MD, PhD, gets to the source of your pain and gives you relief.
-Dr. Naik offers diagnostic and therapeutic services using cutting-edge technology at his Alta Orthopedics office in Millburn, New Jersey.
-Restore pain-free movement and flexibility to your elbow by calling Alta Orthopedics today or using the online contact form.
+Dr. Naik offers diagnostic and therapeutic services using cutting-edge technology.
+Restore pain-free movement and flexibility to your elbow by calling Amish Naik MD PHD Orthopedic Surgery today or using the online contact form.

 Joint pain is among the most common types of chronic pain, affecting at least 15 million people in the United States.
 Because you use your arms all day long to perform both simple and complex tasks, your elbow joint is at risk of repetitive-use injuries.